open-feature/spec/specification/sections/03-evaluation-context.md

 ##### Requirement 3.2.4.2

-> When the `evaluation context` for a named provider is set, the `on context changed` handler **MUST** only run on the corresponding provider.
+> When the `evaluation context` for a specific provider is set, the `on context changed` handler **MUST** only run on the associated provider.

-The SDK implementation must run the `on context changed` handler on only the specified provider that use the provider scoped `evaluation context` whenever it's mutated.
+The SDK implementation must run the `on context changed` handler only on the provider that's scoped to the mutated `evaluation context`.